-Kara Kirkendoll Welch, Dr. Welch's wife, is a flutist in the Dallas Symphony Orchestra and adjunct professor of flute at Southern Methodist University.
-They are the devoted parents of Ethan Hunter Welch and Avery Christine Welch.
+His wife, Kara Kirkendoll Welch, is a flutist in the Dallas Symphony Orchestra.
+They have one son, Ethan Hunter Welch.

-For more information about the Dr. Bradley Hunter Welch organ concert on Sunday, May 7, at 3:00 p.m., contact the church office at (740) 622-0486.
+For information about the Bradley Hunter Welch organ concert, contact the church office at 740-622-0486.
 The concert is free and open to the public.
-The church is also handicapped accessible.
-The Coshocton Presbyterian Church is located at 142 N. Fourth Street, the corner of Fourth and Chestnut Streets in Coshocton and free parking is available.
+Everyone is encouraged to attend.
+The Coshocton Presbyterian Church is located at 142 N. Fourth St., the corner of Fourth and Chestnut Streets in Coshocton and free parking is available.